Joker eye color. The Dark Knight

 • Extensive knowledge of poisons and explosives

-• Immune to certain chemicals (laugh poison, fear gas, Poison Ivy pheromones and others)
+• Immunity to certain chemicals (laughter poison, fear gas, Poison Ivy pheromones and others)

 • Leadership skills